shaghayeghsoudi/sarcome_evolution/README.md

 Each script is housed in a separate subdirectory based on the analysis type, which contains all related files, if applicable.
 Example plots are available in some cases.

-* NOTE: If you have any question about the scripts please contact me at shaghayegh.soudi@gmail.com
+* NOTE: If you have any question about the scripts please contact me at shaghayegh.soudi@gmail.com.
+* For some analysis there are some example data available.